-The median repigmentation six months after treatment was 78% in the sites treated with the combination of CO_2 laser ablation followed by the application of Spray-On Skin Cells, compared to zero median repigmentation in the control groups consisting of treatment with CO_2 laser ablation alone or no treatment.
-The repigmentation for the sites treated with the combination of CO_2 laser ablation followed by the application of Spray-On Skin Cells was assessed as good or excellent by 70% of the patients.
+The median repigmentation six months after treatment was 78% in the sites treated with the combination of $CO_2$ laser ablation followed by the application of Spray-On Skin Cells, compared to zero median repigmentation in the control groups consisting of treatment with $CO_2$ laser ablation alone or no treatment.
+The repigmentation for the sites treated with the combination of $CO_2$ laser ablation followed by the application of Spray-On Skin Cells was assessed as good or excellent by 70% of the patients.
 No adverse effects or long-term side effects were seen in the recipient sites.
-Researchers concluded that treatment with the combination of CO_2 laser ablation of Spray-On Skin Cells resulted in a high percentage of repigmentation and was well tolerated in both stable segmental vitiligo and piebaldism patients.
+Researchers concluded that treatment with the combination of $CO_2$ laser ablation followed by the application of Spray-On Skin Cells resulted in a high percentage of repigmentation and was well tolerated in both stable segmental vitiligo and piebaldism patients.
 Photographs before and after treatment for a patient participating in the study are included below.